KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 underlying array must be replicated.

 {% assign diagram = "copying-vector" %}
 {% assign caption = "Visualizing a Copy Constructor.
-Both the members and anything they refer to must be copied" %}
+Both the members and anything they refer to must be copied." %}
 {% include diagram.html %}

-We'd like to do value operations without unnecessary copies:
+We'd like to perform value operations without unnecessary copies:

 {% highlight cpp %}
 Vector c = a + b;